appshore/weird-salads-back/README.md

 I approached the documents (description and spreadsheet) as the draft of specifications produced by a product manager/owner or a stakeholder who expects from the tech team some help to make the specs ready for dev.

 Lot of information is provided, too much in fact and it scrambles a bit what is expected in term of final result.
 Developers with different background might produce a different outcome which makes the benchmark a bit fuzzy.
-I would recommend to add a set of steps to be deliver in order.
+I would recommend to add a set of steps to be delivered in order or to reduce the scope.

 Some points need clarification and can be hard to understand for a person foreign to the restaurant world.
 Modifiers is a good example: